208ProgrammingClub/guess-my-number/README.md

 :white_medium_square: [else] the player has made a choice that is not even a number and clearly does not want to continue to play.

-// Wow there is a lot of things going on here.
-Do you see we are at a fork in the road?  [if] this [else] that and if not then [else] do this [or] another [if] statement.
-Ha! no problem you ? just break it into manageable chunks!
+###Wow there are a lot of things going on here.###  Do you see we are at a fork in the road?  [if] this [if] that and if not then [else] do this [or] another [if] statement.
+How will our program know which way to go?
+Ha! no problem you say?...just break it into manageable chunks!
 Sure thing.
 First we want to know when the player actually wins, or looses the game.
 I mean lets get this thing over with soon, that's a lot of code to write!

-##Conditionals##
+##Conditionals
-first we need to understand how __Conditinals__ work.
-Conditionals rely on a "boolean expression" (one with a true or false value) to decide whether the code they contain should be executed.
-Javascript has constants representing the two boolean values, true and false.
-When JavaScript looks at the conditional [if] statement (the line of code that starts with the word if) and the [if] statement is a 'true' statement, the code that immediately follows will run (execute).
-If not, the following code surrounded in {} is just ignored.
-JavaSccipt then proceeds to the next line and tests to see if it is true or false and so on.
+Before we dive in we need to understand how __Conditinals__ work.
+Conditionals or conditional statements rely on a "boolean expression" (a "condition" that has a true or false answer) to determine whether the code they contain should be executed or ignored.
+Javascript understands the constants representing the two boolean values, true and false.
+In most JavaScript programs look for the conditional [if] statement (the line of code that starts with the word if).
+When the [if] statement is in fact a 'true' statement, the code that immediately follows will run (execute).
+If it is false, the following code surrounded in {} is ignored.
+After determining [if] the condition is true and JavaScript runs the code or [if] JavaScript determines it is false, JavaSccipt then proceeds to the next line and tests to see if it is true or false and so on.

 If the players guess is too high we should probably tell them they are too high, similarly if thier guess is too low we should tell them they are too low.
 Else if their guess is not a number we should exit the game.
 We use Javascript to run and test the users guess against portions of our code under certain "Conditions".
 Thats where the word __"Conditionals"__ comes from.

 ##10.
-Lets dive into our first Conditional statement!##
+Lets dive into our first Conditional statement!

 First we need to compare the player's guess with the target.
 If it's too high, we print a message saying so.
 Otherwise, if it's too low, we print a message to that effect, and so on... doesn't this look like we need the ability to execute portions of our code only under certain conditions?

-### Too Low ###
+### Too Low
 If the player's guess is less than the [target_number], say "Oops.
 Your guess was LOW."
 ```javascript
 if(players_guess < target_number {